The Denson Firm

 It’s important to note that the stand your ground law and castle doctrine statutes do not apply in all situations in which someone is threatened by death or bodily harm.

-• Persons are on premises unlawfully or are engaged in criminal activity
+• Persons are on the premises unlawfully or are engaged in criminal activity

 • Someone is attempting to commit a forcible felony